Special Measures

 Issues to be taken into consideration:- See reference to use of an RI (Criminal Practice Directions 2015 Section 18C).

-- Acts as an RI at trial
+- Acts as an RI at trial or at the section 28 pre-recorded examination hearing.

-It must be remembered that, like all the other court personnel, the RI has other time commitments/constraints, e.g. doing other intermediary work full time or the RI may, in addition to RI work, have a part time or even full time job.
+It must be remembered that, like all the other court personnel, the RI has other time commitments/constraints, e.g., doing other intermediary work full time or the RI may, in addition to RI work, have a part time or even full-time job.

 Download here a copy of the Tasks to be done by a Registered Intermediary (RI) between referral from the CPS and trial.

-Annex D: Cost Split between the Police and CPS
+Cost Split between the Police and CPS

 The police are responsible for the costs of the investigation.
 Where an intermediary is to be used, the following costs will be met by the police:

-d. the preparation of a report by an intermediary to justify termination of an investigation.
+- The preparation of a report by an intermediary to justify termination of an investigation.

 The CPS is responsible for the presentation of evidence in court.
 Where an intermediary is to be used, the following costs will be met by the CPS:

-Responsibility for any other potential intermediary costs should be agreed locally by the police and CPS on a case by case basis before the intermediary is commissioned to do the work.
+Responsibility for any other potential intermediary costs should be agreed locally by the police and CPS on a case-by-case basis before the intermediary is commissioned to do the work.
 A record should be kept and the intermediary informed so that the appropriate organisation can pay the invoice.

-Annex E: Completion of a Request for Service form & guidance for paying RI invoices
+Completion of a Request for Service form & guidance for paying RI invoices

 Following a not guilty plea being entered, a "Request for Service" form must be completed, at the earliest possible opportunity, in respect of the intermediary's involvement with the vulnerable witness required to give evidence at the trial.